woossi0/suite/docs/usermanual/source/install/windows/tomcat/java.rst

      -Dsun.java2d.renderer.useThreadLocal=false

   Press :guilabel:`Apply`.

-4. From the :guilabel:`General` tab and restart the service using :guilabel:`Stop` and :guilabel:`Start` buttons.

-5. After Tomcat has restarted login to the GeoServer application and visit the :guilabel:`Server Status` page to confirm the use of the Marlin Rasterizer.
+.. note:: Once GeoServer is installed visit the :guilabel:`Server Status` page to confirm the use of the Marlin Rasterizer.
 The :guilabel:`Java Rendering Engine` should be listed as ``org.marlin.pisces.PiscesRenderingEngine``.

    .. figure:: img/geoserver_marlin.png